-Setting up Magento 2 can be pretty painful for several different reasons; however, it doesn't have to be.
-There's a great tool by the guys over at WeProvide that enables anyone developing on macOS to quickly set up a blazing fast Magento 2 instance on their local machine.
-It also allows you to set up other software in a similarly straightforward fashion.
+Setting up Magento 2 locally can be pretty painful for several different reasons; however, it doesn't have to be.
+There's a great tool called Valet+ from the guys over at WeProvide that enables anyone developing on macOS to quickly set up a blazing fast local development environment for Magento 2.
+It also allows you to easily set up and host other software in a similarly straightforward fashion.

 A number of us internally here at Magento are using this exact setup for our day to day development.
 Working with this setup is incredibly quick and easy.

-I've created this tutorial from a brand new fresh installation of macOS, and if you already have other software on your computer, you may wish to uninstall conflicting versions before continuing.
+I've created this easy to follow tutorial from a brand new fresh installation of macOS, and if you already have other software on your computer, you may wish to uninstall conflicting versions before continuing.
 If you do run into any issues, please do leave a comment and I'll try my best to help.
 Let's get on with setting up, in my opinion, the best Magento 2 local development experience on macOS.

 As with any easy installation, we require a good, robust package manager to do the majority of the hard work for us.
 In this case, we'll use the world famous Homebrew.